Kiyoshika/libcfs/docs/DIRECTORY.md

 * [Rename directory](#rename-directory)

 ### Check directory exists
-This checks if a path exists AND if it's a directory.
+This checks if an existing path is a directory.
+If the path doesn't exist at all, `is_error` is set to true.

 If the path exists but is not a directory, the result will be false.